dumux/dumux/examples/2pinfiltration/README.md

 In addition, the DNAPL is injected at a point source at x = 0.502 and y = 3.02 with a rate of 0.1 kg/s.

 ## Discretization
-We descritize the equations with a cell-centered finete volume TPFA scheme in space and an implicit Euler scheme in time.
+We discretize the equations with a cell-centered finite volume TPFA scheme in space and an implicit Euler scheme in time.
 We use Newton's method to solve the system of nonlinear equations.
-For more information about the discretization please have a look at the handbook.
+For more information about the discretization please have a look at the [handbook](https://dumux.org/handbook).

 ## Adaptive grid
 The grid is adapitvely refined around the injection.
 The adaptive behaviour can be changed with input parameters in the `params.input` file.